2021–2022 Luzon sabungero disappearances: 2026 arrests

+On May 11, 2026, the DILG announced that the International Criminal Police Organization (Interpol) had issued a Red Notice against Atong Ang.

 Reactions

 The families of 18 sabungeros held a protest on Mendiola Street in Manila on January 31, 2022, calling for the government to speed up the investigation.
 On February 12, Senator Leila de Lima expressed concern about the missing cockfighters and criticized the "seemingly slow pace of [the] investigation".
 Three days later, the families held a prayer vigil at the Commission on Human Rights headquarters in Quezon City.

 On March 17, President Rodrigo Duterte raised the possibility that the missing 36 sabungeros were dead.
 Dela Rosa also said that the missing sabungeros were presumed dead due to the lack of recovered remains.
 Duterte rejected an earlier appeal by the Senate to suspend e-sabong operations, saying that it would cost the Philippine government about (12.15 million) per month in revenue, adding up to billions of pesos annually.
 He noted that the disappearances of the sabungeros were not the fault of the e-sabong management but of bad actors involved in e-sabong events.
 On May 4, Duterte ordered the termination of e-sabong operations due to the social cost of the gambling activity.